Opinion: Why are right-wingers so afraid of modern art?

 This one in particular upset people, not least because the use of the word “degenerate” recalled the famous 1937 Degenerate Art exhibition organized by the Nazi party to mock similar works.

 About a week earlier, Prince William found himself at the centre of a related debate after claiming that although he loved the Italian renaissance, modern art had put him off his art history degree, often falling asleep during lectures that covered the topic.
-You can probably go on Reddit right now and find five or six threads full of armchair experts congratulating each other for “figuring out” that the art industry is a money laundering conspiracy for rich people.
+You can probably go on Reddit right now and find five or six threads full of armchair experts congratulating each other for “figuring out” that the art industry is a money-laundering conspiracy for rich people.

 I actually sympathise with the right’s position on this, at least to a certain extent.
 My PhD looks at parallels between literature and examples of what you’d call “modern art”, and I spent several years teaching and lecturing on the subject, but when I was younger I was a card-carrying member of the “my four-year-old could paint that” society.
 I only forced myself to engage with art in college because I started dating an art student who was a lot smarter than me, and I had a bit of a complex about it.

-During that time, while I was doing my best to educate myself about a subject I previously had no real interest in, I learned three things that made me change my approach to modern art.
+During that time, while I was doing my best to educate myself about a subject I previously had no real interest in, I learnt three things that made me change my approach to modern art.
 The first was that “modern art” is kind of a useless term, and that people use it to refer to works that span more than a hundred years.
 There’s a real irony in the fact that when some conservatives say we should reject Modernism and return to the ideals of the past, they’re often talking about work that predates the First World War.
 It’s also pretty satisfying to know that artists like Marcel Duchamp are still getting under the skin of all the same people they were in the 1910s.

 Secondly, what people call “modern art” is largely conceptual.
-The reason that so much of it is difficult to parse is because most of it is really just proof-of-concept of an idea.
+The reason that so much of it is difficult to parse is that most of it is really just proof-of-concept of an idea.
 Most artists aren’t trying to create something that’s visually pleasing, or accurate to life, because why would they?
 We figured those techniques out hundreds of years ago, and besides, we have the internet now.
-If you want to see what a naked person looks like you can just Google it.
+If you want to see what a naked person looks like you can just google it.

 Rather, it’s easier to think of a piece of so-called modern art the same way you would a petri dish under a microscope, or a data readout, or the prototype for an invention.
 It won’t mean much to you unless you put in the legwork first.

 And that brings me to my third, and perhaps most crucial, point: nobody is asking you to learn – or talk – about art.
-It’s fine to just not understand something, without resorting to calling that thing phony, or a scam, or illegitimate in some way.
+It’s fine to just not understand something, without resorting to calling that thing phoney, or a scam, or illegitimate in some way.
 It’s a novel concept in the information age, but nobody is expecting you to be an expert in, or even to have an opinion on, everything.

 I think that’s part of the reason that modern art is such a slam dunk talking point for conservatives.
 Understanding modern art requires you to go against your instincts and tell yourself that even though this supposed “sculpture” just looks like a urinal, there’s actually a lot more to it.
 But in order to understand that, you first have to go out, read a few books, and put your initial feelings of distaste aside.
 Would you rather do that, or would you rather just go with your gut and hate the thing instead?